Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 All students who withdraw from residence or are required to withdraw for any reason whatsoever, or who have had their residence contracts terminated, will be assessed an $800 withdrawal fee, not as a penalty but as liquidated damages to cover the Division of Housing and Ancillary Services' costs.
 As all residents are required to be full-time students of Western University, if you withdraw from the University, you will be required to withdraw from residence, and will be assessed the withdrawal fee.
 In addition, if the withdrawal is the result of a contract termination, the University reserves the right to charge any remaining residence room and meal plan overhead charges.

-If you decide to cancel your residence offer before the academic year commences, half of the $800 deposit will be refunded to you if your written notice of cancellation is received by the Residence Admissions Office no later than August 9, 2013.
-If you cancel your residence offer after that date, you will forfeit your $800 residence deposit.
-If you are an upper-year student, and are not deemed full-time or are not academically admissible according to the Registrar, by August 1, 2013, your residence contract will be cancelled and your residence deposit will be refunded.
+If you decide to cancel your residence offer before the academic year commences, half of the $800 prepayment will be refunded to you if your written notice of cancellation is received by the Residence Admissions Office no later than August 2, 2016.
+If you cancel your residence offer after that date, you will forfeit your $800 residence prepayment.
+If you are an upper-year student, and are not deemed full-time or are not academically admissible according to the Registrar, by August 1, 2016, your residence contract will be cancelled and your residence prepayment will be refunded.

-If, after accepting residence accommodation in Alumni House, Delaware, Elgin, Essex, Medway-Sydenham, Perth, London, or Saugeen-Maitland, you elect to transfer to one of the affiliated colleges (Brescia, Huron, or King's) your residence deposit fee will be forfeited, and you will be subject to all applicable charges and withdrawal regulations.
+If, after accepting residence accommodation in Alumni House, Delaware, Elgin, Essex, Medway-Sydenham, Perth, London, Saugeen-Maitland or Ontario Hall, you elect to transfer to one of the affiliated colleges (Brescia, Huron, or King's) your residence deposit fee will be forfeited, and you will be subject to all applicable charges and withdrawal regulations.
 No transfer will be permitted from the residence halls to university-owned apartments and vice-versa.

 The Residence Admissions Office does not produce tax receipts for students living in residence.
 Ontario students may claim a property tax credit of $25.00 on form ON479.
 No receipt is required for this claim.